 The ground loop wire soldered in place.

 To mount the wire please strip the wire supplied and bend it using a pair of pliers.
 Then cut the two legs to the same length; 12 mm to 15 mm.
 Since the wire is rather thick, and it is to be soldered to the ground, a fair amount of heat from the soldering iron is required.
 The easiest way to solder the wire is to start from the top side.
 Then you can align it properly, before soldering it from the bottom side too.

 Air and temperature shielding

-The short term stability of the Si5351A 27 MHz clock is good enough for most applications.
-However, if your RFzero is subject to rapid temperature changes it may be beneficial to shield the clock, e.g. using a piece of NON-CONDUCTING foam.
+The short term stability of the Si5351A 27 MHz crystal is good enough for most applications.
+However, if your RFzero is subject to rapid temperature changes it may be beneficial to shield the crystal, e.g. using a piece of NON-CONDUCTING and NON-STATIC foam.
 Doing so can improve the stability typically by a factor of eight.